algolia/autocomplete/packages/website/docs/using-query-suggestions-plugin.md

 });
 ```

 You can optionally pass a `getSearchParams` function to apply [Algolia query parameters](https://www.algolia.com/doc/api-reference/api-parameters/) to the suggestions returned from the plugin.
+This is particularly useful if you need to align your Query Suggestions with other sections displayed in the autocomplete, like [recent searches](using-recent-searches-plugin).

 ```diff
 import { autocomplete } from '@algolia/autocomplete-js';